OscarOG/OOG_bot/README.md

 of the bots, like the HBP Bots v3.0 (non metamod).

-After some copy & paste and various code modifications, it seems i got the most approaching to a bot i can have, at least, no game crash!
+After some copy & paste and various code modifications, it seems i got the most approaching to a bot i can have, at least no game crash!

 I want to share this to those posible interested and those that may help me make a decent bots to this MOD, either this version or a metamod one.